Affinage

 Synthesis pass · forward-looking unresolved questions

-• No co-crystal structure of CR1 with any ligand
+• No structure of CR1 in complex with its complement or collagen ligands

 Mechanism profile